baldmike/laravel_vue_auth_boilerplate/README.md

 # Laravel Vue Auth Boilerplate
-This is a very sexy auth/login boilerplate for a PHP/Laravel and Vue.js application with both bootstrap-vue.
-Token-based authentication (coupling Vue and Laravel) is achieved with Laravel Passport (an Oauth2 server implementation), and Vuex for client-side state management.
-Once authenticated, Vue-router takes user to a hello world dashboard.

 Run the following commands to install dependencies. **php artisan key:generate needs to be run after cloning the repo.